Local Ukrainian immigrants ready to aid homeland amid threats of war with Russia

 Over the past few weeks, Ukrainian immigrants like Oleg Lebedko and Andrei Beregovsky who came to America towards the end of the Soviet Union era, joined most of the Ukraine Community in Rochester at their churches to pray for peace.

-“Nobody knows what’s in Putin’s head so it’s hard to know how things are going to happen,” Beregovsky warned.
+“Nobody knows what’s in Putin’s head so it’s hard to know how things are going to happen,” Beregovsky said.
 “So, the biggest thing is the waiting and not knowing what the future holds.”

 Both men still have family or close friends living in Ukraine.

-“Our community got together and discussed that we’re planning to have a rally to inform the community about what’s going on in Ukraine,” Lebedko added.
+“Our community got together and discussed that we’re planning to have a rally to inform the community about what’s going on in Ukraine,” Lebedko said.

 Daily, life appears to be going on as normal for those in Ukraine.
 Eugene Sydor, who served in the U.S Army and immigrated from Ukraine, explained for locals this aggression from Russia is nothing new.